 Summary of Comments Received: Officer Technical Comment: Visual and Noise Privacy "The first floor and roof terrace 1.17 metre setback from the south boundary is not sufficient to address visual overlooking into the adjoining property and limit the transfer of noise from the terrace entertaining areas to the adjoining property's bedrooms.
 The terrace set back is not sufficient to maintain visual privacy especially at the rear of the property adjacent to small courtyard of the adjoining property."
 Amended plans received 5 May 2015 show the proposal, including the rooftop terrace, to be compliant with Visual Privacy requirements of the Residential Design Codes 2013.
 Furthermore, the ground floor, upper floor and roof terrace level walls are now setback 1.5 from the southern boundary, which will reduce the transfer.
 Building Height "The maximum overall building height of 8.9 metres may cause overshadowing that would impact the efficiency of any future solar power installation on our lower roof space.
-We do not strictly object to the height but ask that this factor be examined in detail." the requirements of the Residential Design Codes 2013.
-The proposal will result in 36.91 percent overshadowing, which is The subject development's maximum building height of 9.0 metres is very similar to the maximum building height of 8.9 metres of the adjoining property at No. 82 Carr Street, West Perth as measured from the natural ground level to the top of the roof terrace patio roof structure and the pitched roof respectively.
+We do not strictly object to the height but ask that this factor be examined in detail."
+The proposed overshadowing complies with the requirements of the Residential Design Codes 2013.
+The proposal will result in 36.91 percent overshadowing, which is 13.09 percent less than the 50 percent permitted for properties zoned R50 and above.
+As a result of the setbacks between the properties the roof area of the adjoining property will retain access to sunlight throughout the year.
+The subject development's maximum building height of 9.0 metres is very similar to the maximum building height of 8.9 metres of the adjoining property at No. 82 Carr Street, West Perth as measured from the natural ground level to the top of the roof terrace patio roof structure and the pitched roof respectively.
 Refer to Attachment 4 .